Network Traffic Cost Allocation

 You can view a list of common config options here.
 If you are integrating with an existing Prometheus, you can set

 networkCosts.prometheusScrape=true and the network costs service should be auto-discovered.

 To estimate the resources required to run Kubecost network cost, you can view our benchmarking metrics.

-Note: network cost, which is disabled by default, run as a privileged pod to access the relevant networking kernel module on the host machine.
+Note: Network cost, which is disabled by default, needs to be run as a privileged Pod to access the relevant networking kernel module on the host machine.

 hostNetwork: true such that it can leverage an underlying kernel module to capture network data.
 Network traffic data is gathered and the destination of any outbound networking is labeled as:

 - Internet Egress: Network target destination was not identified within the cluster.

 - Cross Region Egress: Network target destination was identified, but not in the same provider region.

 - Cross Zone Egress: Network target destination was identified, and was part of the same region but not the same zone.

 These classifications are important because they correlate with network costing models for most cloud providers.
 To see more detail on these metric classifications, you can view pod logs with the following command: